Startup Risk Tips: How to Deal with Business Insurance Claims

 There are two key elements the insurance companies consider when it comes to analyzing a policyholder’s claim history:

 Claim frequency looks at how often the insurance company is put on notice regarding an incident that may (or already did) result in a claim.
 Let’s consider a hypothetical situation in which a business owner pays $50,000 a year for insurance.
 Over the course of this year, they submitted four claims, resulting in a $4,000 settlement for each.
 At the end of the 12-month period, the insurance company collected $50,000 and only paid out $16,000 – seems like a profitable account for the insurance company.
-But this is a prime example of how the loss ratio (premium collected: claims paid) is not indicative of the insurance company’s view of the account.
-If this particular business experienced four separate incidents in the past year, it is only a matter of time until a more catastrophic loss is incurred – and for this reason, the insurance company can justify a steep increase in insurance premium upon renewal of this account.

 Claim severity focuses more on the total dollar amount the insurance company pays out on a specific claim rather than the number of claims submitted.
 In the case of a severe, or catastrophic claim, there’s no question that it needs to be reported to the insurance company, but there’s also a slim chance that the premium does not increase upon renewal.
-Often times after a severe loss, a business is forced to tweak their operations to demonstrate to insurers their awareness of loss exposures and willingness to change to avoid certain risks.
+Often times after a severe loss, a business (the insured) is forced to tweak their operations to demonstrate to insurers their awareness of loss exposures and willingness to change to avoid certain risks.

 Let’s use a couple examples to work through how claim situations can play out.